 Fast charge: USB ports with this feature output more than the standard wattage, meaning compatible devices take in more energy and recharge faster.

-X-Boost: EcoFlow’s proprietary technology that lets higher-watt electronics be used by operating them at a reduced wattage.
-For example, River outputs a maximum of 600W which means you couldn’t power a 1500W oven.
-When its 1800W X-Boost is enabled, it can run the oven, but at 600W.
-Less power goes to the oven, so it takes longer, but it keeps an option open.
-Not all electronics can run at a lower wattage.
+X-Boost: EcoFlow’s proprietary technology lets higher-watt electronics be used by operating them at a reduced wattage.
+For example, the River 2 outputs a maximum of 300W which means you couldn’t power a 600W coffee maker.
+When its X-Boost is enabled (60W), it can handle a coffee maker so you can enjoy a hot cup while camping or in an RV.

 Alternating current (AC): The type of electricity your wall or gas generator supplies to your battery.
 It’s represented as ∿ on the back of some devices.